 Leah Kane is an Education Technologist working on the Inclusive Learning Project.
 Prior to working with National Learning Network and Maynooth University, Leah worked in Dublin City University's Ideas Lab in the National Institute for Digital Learning.
 She has worked across a broad range of disciplines, using her media skills to digitally enhance the learning experience for learners.
 Leah has a passion for education and inclusive design in e-learning.
 Leah has also previously worked and volunteered in DCU's Access service for many years during her time at university.
 Leah holds an MSc in Emerging Media and has a BA in English Literature and Media Studies from Dublin City University.
 Leah is currently pursuing a Higher Diploma in Interaction Design at DCU.

 Treasa McGinley Donegal ETB

-Treasa Mc Ginley is the Technology Enhanced Coordinator in Donegal ETBs FET Service since October 2019, prior to that position, she has worked in Donegal ETB's Literacy programme and Youthreach programme.
-Her background is in Psychology and in more recent times she has developed a keen interest in educational technologies to enhance the teaching and learning experience for all students.
+Treasa Mc Ginley has been the Professional Development & Technology Enhanced Coordinator in Donegal ETBs FET Service since October 2019, prior to that position, she worked in Donegal ETB's Literacy programme and Youthreach programme.
+Her background is in Psychology and recently she has developed a keen interest in educational technologies to enhance the teaching and learning experience for all students.